Bitcoin Lightning Network Node Easy Setup Tutorial for Windows Desktop Users — A how to guide (updated 2/11/2019)

 Go to https://starblocks.acinq.co/#/, add one of the coffees to your cart, and hit checkout.
 Copy the highlighted portion:

 Then go to your LN app and paste the payment request in:

 Then hit pay!
 Now at this point, payment routing is pretty bad.
 You will likely receive a “routing failed” error.
 If so, try to connect to more channels.
 Alternatively, try checking out some faux-mobile minutes at BitRefill.com!
 If you have a direct payment channel with BitRefill, you will be able to complete your payment without a hitch: https://blog.bitrefill.com/lightning-payments-on-testnet-for-bitrefill-b3edac845654

 When it works, it works instantly, and is quite awesome to see!

 Part 4: Get paid!

 Finally, try testing out receiving funds.
-Create a payment request in one of the apps.
-For Zap, after you create a request, you have to go to the wallet page, and click on the request itself:
+Create a payment request in one of the apps:

 Now to practice receiving funds, go and open up a LN web-wallet at htlc.me and try sending funds to yourself, or download the eclair testnet wallet on your Android phone, and try sending yourself a payment.
 Another fun exercise is opening a payment channel with yourself from your eclair wallet to your desktop node.